Western Mountaineering UltraLite · โ˜… 4.8 Editor's Choice Check price on Amazon →

 Made inUSA (San Jose, CA)

 Yes, if you do real backcountry trips and value lifetime ownership.
 After 14 nights, my UltraLite has the same loft as the day I unboxed it.
-WM bags routinely last 25+ years with care, which makes the per-year cost lower than a $200 bag replaced every 5 years.
+WM bags routinely last 25+ years with care, which makes the per-year cost lower than the price bag replaced every 5 years.

 Different temperature ratings and price tiers.
-The Magma 30 is rated 10 F warmer (30 F vs 20 F) and costs $211 less, the right pick for 3-season trips in moderate climates.
+The Magma 30 is rated 10 F warmer (30 F vs 20 F) and the price less, the right pick for 3-season trips in moderate climates.
 The UltraLite handles real shoulder-season cold and shaves ounces, the right pick for high-elevation, late-season, or alpine work.

 Yes, but you should pair it with appropriate layers.
 Across 14 test nights, I slept comfortably down to a measured 19 F wearing a base layer top and bottom, sleeping on an R-5 pad.
 With less insulation underneath or in just underwear, the rating limits drop closer to 28 F.